 If you are working for a company to implement a solution that they will deploy, it is that company's responsibility to ensure that they have licenses for the tools that you need.
 If you are working as part of their development team, they should buy sufficient licenses to let other members of the team continue maintaining the code when you have left.

 On the other hand, if you are self-employed and develop solutions that you sell to other companies, then you should have a Developer OEM License.
-This allows you to use the product in any number of derived works and deploy them freely.
+This allows you to use the product in any number of end user software and deploy them freely.

 When you buy an Aspose product you get two things: a license and a subscription.
 The license entitles you to use the software.
 The subscription entitles you to software updates for a year.
 The subscription expiry date is stored in the license so when you renew your subscription, you get a new license file.

-The number of sites (locations) that the derived work can be used at.
-An OEM license allows you to use the derived work at any number of sites.
-This is appropriate when the derived work will be distributed to others outside the organisation, or offered as an online service to any number of people, all in different physical locations.
+The number of sites (locations) that the end user software can be used at.
+An OEM license allows you to use the end user software at any number of sites.
+This is appropriate when the end user software will be distributed to others outside the organisation, or offered as an online service to any number of people, all in different physical locations.
 Some licenses allow you to deploy to a specified number of sites:

 Exactly what a license entitles you to depends on the platform: .NET and Java licenses give you slightly different rights from SharePoint and Android licenses, for example.
 Read about License Types to find out more.